jonathanlazaro1/luacov-sonarcloud/README.md

   -o FILE       output file
 ```

-### Cobertura specific configuration
+### SonarCloud specific configuration

-The configuration file may contain a cobertura.filenameparser function that can be used to manipulate the filenames in the stat file:
+The configuration file may contain a sonarcloud.filenameparser function that can be used to manipulate the filenames in the stat file:

 ```
 local configuration = {
 	-- standard luacov configuration keys and values here statsfile = "foobar",

-	cobertura = {
+	sonarcloud = {
 		-- this function will be called for each filename in the stats file -- the function may be used to manipulate the path before the file is -- processed by the report generator